 How To Get There

-It takes around three hours to reach the Snæfellsnes Peninsula if you're traveling from Reykjavik.
-You have to initially take Route 1 (the Ring Road) and then continue westward via Road 54.
+It takes approximately three hours to reach the Snæfellsnes Peninsula from Reykjavik.
+You must initially take Route 1 (the Ring Road) and then continue westward via Road 54.

 Best Time To Travel

-The best time to travel to enjoy whale watching is from April to September.
-Although they can be spotted in winter, too, the weather is harsh and not ideal for first-timers.
+The best time to travel and enjoy whale watching is from April to September.
+Although they can be spotted in winter as well, the weather is harsh and not ideal for first-timers.

 Where To Stay

-Campervans are best when traveling to Snæfellsnes Peninsula due to the number of stops people make during their drive.
+Campervans are ideal for traveling to the Snæfellsnes Peninsula due to the numerous stops people make during their drive.

-Rest assured if you're not one of them, as many hotels are available in Snæfellsnes.
-But remember to book ahead of time as the rush is high during peak seasons like summer.
+Rest assured, if you're not one of them, as many hotels are available in Snæfellsnes.
+However, remember to book ahead of time, as demand is high during peak seasons, such as summer.

 2. Látrabjarg Peninsula, Westfjords - Seabirds' Paradise